shuquan/shuquan.github.io/_posts/2016-12-13-setting-up-keystone-to-keystone-federation.md

 {% endraw %}
 {% endhighlight %}

+2. [Generate Metadata](http://docs.openstack.org/developer/keystone/federation/federated_identity.html#generate-metadata)To create metadata for your keystone IdP, run the keystone-manage command and redirect the output to a file.
+For example:

+{% highlight html %}
+{% raw %}
+$ keystone-manage saml_idp_metadata > /etc/keystone/saml2_idp_metadata.xml
+{% endraw %}
+{% endhighlight %}

-2. Please pay attention to the SP creation.
+3. Please pay attention to the SP creation.
 I made a mistake here and spent some time on debugging.
 The key is that you don't need to use entityID of shibboleth2.xml in SP for --service-provider-url setting. **http://172.16.40.112/Shibboleth.sso/SAML2/ECP** is fine because IdP will send SAML assertion to this link and the entityID may not resolve to anything.
 Surely, you can set these two value identical.

 * /etc/apache2/sites-available/default-ssl.conf
 {% highlight html %}